Simple Commands

 └─ _delete_v_1(e2,x3,x8)

-The sentence force for this sentence is SF: comm meaning “command”, determined the same way we described in an earlier section.
+The sentence force for this sentence is SF: comm meaning “command”, determined the same way we described in a previous section.

 Pronouns: pron and pronoun_q